Exact and Approximate Counting of Database Repairs: Approximate Counting

 \section{Approximate Counting}

 We now focus on approximate counting.
-As we discuss below, obtaining an approximability/inapproximability dichotomy is a highly non-trivial task that remains open.
-In this section, we provide results that, apart from being interesting in their own right, are crucial steps towards such a dichotomy.
+As already discussed in Section~\ref{sec:problem-definition}, the ultimate goal is whenever $\sharp \prob{Repairs}(\dep)$ or $\sharp \prob{Repairs}(\dep,Q)$ is intractable, where $\dep$ is a set of FDs and $Q$ an SJFCQ, to classify it as approximable (i.e., it admits an FPRAS), or as inapproximable (i.e., it does not admit an FPRAS, possibly under some widely accepted complexity assumptions).
+However, as we explain below, obtaining an approximability/inapproximability dichotomy is a highly non-trivial task that remains open.
+We provide results that form crucial steps towards such a dichotomy.
 We show that FDs with an LHS chain (up to equivalence) form an island of approximability.
 On the other hand, unlike primary keys, there are simple cases for which the existence of an FPRAS is not guaranteed, unless $\text{\rm NP} \subseteq \text{\rm BPP}$; \text{\rm BPP} is the class of decision problems that are efficiently solvable via a randomized algorithm with a bounded two-sided error~\cite{ArBa09}.